 There are nearly 20,000-25,000 Muria tribals in Narayanpur and approximately 500 Ghotuls where this ritual happens with the Ghotul acting as an education centre for those aged 10 and above.
 However, they can take part in the Ghotul ritual only after they come of age – 18 for girls and 21 for boys.

 After seven days, they have to either marry the person or look for another partner.
 Total freedom is given to choose one’s partner.
-At the end of these chances, the couple picks a partner.
-The decision announced by the boy by placing a flower in the girl’s hair, with the girl’s permission.
+At the end of these days, the couple picks a partner.
+The decision is announced by the boy by placing a flower in the girl’s hair, with the girl’s permission.

 Since the youngsters spend a considerable amount of time at the Ghotul, the boys and girls are also assigned tasks – things like sweeping, cleaning, cooking, etc., which they are expected to perform.
 The tasks not only serve as a way for the youngsters to form friendships and learn household chores, but also to become responsible and get to know others in the Ghotul well.